web-infra-dev/modern.js/packages/document/main-doc/docs/en/guides/topic-detail/generator/new/use.md

 # Usage

-In Web App, Npm Module and Monorepo projects, we provide the `new` command to create project elements, enable features and create sub-project.
+In Web App, Npm Module projects, we provide the `new` command to create project elements, enable features and create sub-project.

 ## Web App